Parallels/rq-dashboard/README.md

 Developing
 ----------

-We use [piptools](https://github.com/nvie/pip-tools) to keep our development dependencies up to date

-    $ pip install --upgrade pip
-    $ pip install pip-tools

-Now make changes to the `requirements.in` file, and resolve all the 2nd-level dependencies into `requirements.txt` like so:

-    $ pip-compile --annotate requirements.in

 Develop in a virtualenv and make sure you have all the necessary build time (and run time) dependencies with